Carbohydrate Foods and Health

 Whether it’s kale and celery, or sweet potatoes and rice, many of our faithful disease-fighting foods are HIGH in carbohydrate—most digestible and some not (insoluble fiber).
 The TABLE above right shows various foods and their macronutrient content.
 The percentage of carbohydrate in each is highlighted green.

-At the northern end of Southeast Alaska, white flour was introduced to the indigionous Tlingit people around 1881.
-Miners first staked gold-claims in Juneau, 90-miles south, in 1880.
-Carrie Willard, wife to the first Presbyterian minister at the new wilderness outpost known as Haines Mission, described in her memoir how the Pastor traded with a Tlingit family flour, shot and powder.
+At the northern end of Southeast Alaska, white flour was introduced to the indigenous Tlingit people around 1881.
+Prospectors in what became Juneau, Alaska staked gold-claims in 1880, 90-miles south.
+Carrie Willard, wife to the first Presbyterian minister at the new wilderness outpost known as Haines Mission, described in her memoir how Pastor Willard traded with a Tlingit family flour, shot and powder.
 In exchange, Eugene Willard received an awesome fur coat.[i]
 The sepia-tone image (right) taken a few years later shows him modeling this possession, one he clearly prized.

 [I] Among the Tlingits: Letters 1881 – 1883.
 Carrie M. Willard (1995)

 The “letters” of Carrie Willard’s help to date the early arrival of white flour and, we can assume, sugar within Tlingit aani (the Tlingit homeland).
-Irrespective of race, these refined carbohydrates continue to be a health-scourge: over morning coffee with friends; at the after-school pizza round-up; and at the Southeast Alaska State Fair, where the most crowded “exhibit” is a non-stop eating fest called the food court.
+Irrespective of ethnic background, refined carbohydrate foods are a health-scourge: over morning coffee with friends; at the after-school pizza round-up; and at the Southeast Alaska State Fair where the most crowded “exhibit” is a non-stop eating fest called the food court.

-Indian fry-bread remains popular.
-For Alaska Natives and American Indians, fry-bread can be a symbol of both unity and the trauma of western colonialism and dispossession.
+For Alaska Natives and American Indians fry-bread may be viewed as a symbol of both unity and the trauma of western colonialism and dispossession.
 My fervent hope is that one day this symbol will be relegated to history books, instead of breakfast, lunch, or dinner.
+By God, it is hard it to eat just one!
+This compulsive, addictive affect of the SAD concoctions is summarized below:

-1) Starch quickly becomes 100% glucose and is rapidly absorbed into the bloodstream
+1. The starch in ultra-processed foods quickly becomes 100% glucose and is rapidly absorbed into the bloodstream.

 The A, B, C’s of Sugar, Starch, and Fiber